jrochkind/borrow_direct/README.md

 coming from configured local deaults.
 The ruby code will make a separate request to retrieve the AuthorizationID behind the scenes, so it can use it.

-If you already have an AuthorizationID, you can set it to avoid this, but at the moment we have no code to rescue from expired authorization ID's (and if we did, depending on how often they expire, it might be less efficient than simply requesting a new one)
+If you already have an AuthorizationID, you can set pass it in to re-use, and avoid the extra call, using #with_auth_id on any BD API request.

 ~~~ruby
 response = BorrowDirect::FindItem.new(patron_barcode).find(:isbn => isbn)